Insights Compliance

 Neither filing was made at all.
 Some licensees never registered that they were carrying on a Relevant Activity in the first place, usually because they read only the trade licence category and not the underlying substance-over-form definition.
 Nothing was filed for one or more covered years.

 The activity was misclassified.
 A licensee decided it was out of scope, or in scope for the wrong activity, and either skipped filings or filed on the wrong basis.
 Because ESR looked at what the business actually did rather than its licence wording, a licence that did not obviously match a Relevant Activity did not put the business safely outside the regime.
+Registry made no difference either — an ADGM or DIFC entity carrying on one of the relevant activities under economic substance rules had the same obligation as a mainland LLC, and being in a financial free zone was never an exemption in itself.

 A filing was made but contained inaccurate information.
 The notification or report was submitted, but the details did not hold up — wrong income position, wrong activity, or a substance demonstration that did not reconcile to the accounts.
 Providing inaccurate information carried its own penalty.